niltonpaes/php_template_crud_oop/README.md

   * connect
   * execute DML commands
   * retrieve data
-* Use of Bootstrap for the layout
+* Use of Bootstrap for the layout, jQuery/Bootstrap for modal message window
 * Pagination